-We used our previously described approach for deep mutational scanning of influenza genes [26,35] to measure the site-specific amino acid preferences of the PR/1934 and Aichi/1968 NPs.
+We used our previously described approach for deep mutational scanning of influenza genes (Bloom, 2014a; Thyagarajan and Bloom, 2014) to measure the site-specific amino acid preferences of the PR/1934 and Aichi/1968 NPs.
 Briefly, this approach involved using a PCR-based technique to create mutant libraries of plasmids encoding NP genes with random codon mutations, using reverse genetics to incorporate these mutant genes into influenza viruses, and then passaging these viruses at low multiplicity of infection to select for viruses carrying functional NP variants.
-Deep sequencing was used to count the occurrences of each mutation before and after selection, and the amino-acid preferences for each site were inferred from these counts using dms_tools [36] (S1 Text, S2 Text, S2 Fig, S3 Fig).
-Our mutagenesis randomized 497 of the 498 codons in NP (the N-terminal methionine was not mutagenized), and so our libraries sampled all 497 × 19 = 9, 443 amino-acid mutations at these sites.
-Our mutagenesis introduced an average of about two codon mutations per gene, with the number of mutations per gene following a roughly Poisson distribution (S1 Fig), and so the effect of each mutation was assayed both alone and in the background of variants that contained one or more additional mutations.
+Deep sequencing was used to count the occurrences of each mutation before and after selection, and the amino-acid preferences for each site were inferred from these counts using dms\tools (Bloom, 2015) (Supplementary file 1, Supplementary file 2, Supplementary figure 1, Supplementary figure 2).
+Our mutagenesis randomized 497 of the 498 codons in NP (the N-terminal methionine was not mutagenized), and so our libraries sampled all $497 \times 19 = 9,443$ amino-acid mutations at these sites.
+Our mutagenesis introduced an average of about two codon mutations per gene, with the number of mutations per gene following a roughly Poisson distribution (Supplementary figure 3), and so the effect of each mutation was assayed both alone and in the background of variants that contained one or more additional mutations.

 Because deep mutational scanning is subject to substantial experimental noise, we performed several full biological replicates for each NP homolog, beginning with independent creation of the plasmid mutant library.
 In the current work, we performed three replicates of deep mutational scanning on the PR/1934 NP and two replicates on the Aichi/1968 NP.
-In a previous study [26] we performed eight replicates of deep mutational scanning on Aichi/1968 NP.
+In a previous study (Bloom, 2014a) we performed eight replicates of deep mutational scanning on Aichi/1968 NP.
 We will refer to these previous replicates of the Aichi/1968 NP deep mutational scanning as the previous study, and the two new replicates as the current study.
+When not otherwise noted, we refer to the pooled data of all ten of these replicates simply as Aichi/1968.

-Amino-acid preferences are well correlated between homologs For each homolog we averaged the site-specific amino-acid preferences across all replicates.
-The mean preferences for the two NP homologs have a Pearson's correlation coefficient of 0.78 (Fig. 2A).
-In comparison, the correlation between the preferences measured in the previous study and current study on the Aichi/1968 homolog is 0.83 (Fig. 2B).
+Amino-acid preferences are well correlated between homologs For each homolog we averaged the site-specific amino-acid preferences across all replicates and examined the correlations of the preferences for each of the 20 amino acids at each of the 497 sites we mutagenized (all sites can be unambiguously aligned between homologs).
+The mean preferences for the two NP homologs have a Pearson's correlation coefficient of 0.78 (Figure 2A).
+In comparison, the correlation between the preferences measured in the previous study and current study on the Aichi/1968 homolog is 0.83 (Figure 2B).
 Therefore, the amino-acid preferences correlate nearly as well between the two homologs as they do between different experiments on the same homolog.
-As expected, there is no correlation between the preferences of the PR/1934 NP and a non-homologous protein (hemagglutinin, HA) for which we have previously measured the site-specific amino-acid preferences using the same approach as in this work [35] (Fig. 2C).
+As expected, there is no correlation between the preferences of the PR/1934 NP and a non-homologous protein (hemagglutinin, HA) for which we have previously measured the site-specific amino-acid preferences using the same approach as in this work (Thyagarajan and Bloom, 2014) (Figure 2C).